Karin Larsson: Life with Carl Larsson

+Larsson died on 17 February 1928 and is buried at Sundborn cemetery.

+Legacy

-1997, Victoria and Albert Museum in London showed her interior design at the Carl Larsson exhibition.
+In 1997, Victoria and Albert Museum in London showed her interior design at the Carl Larsson exhibition.

-2009 she was highlighted with an exhibition in Sundborn.
+In 2009, she was featured in an exhibition in Sundborn.

-2018, the exhibition Carl Larsson and His Home: Art of the Swedish Lifestyle at Seiji Togo Memorial Sompo Japan Nipponkoa Museum of Art, showed textiles made by Karin, and paintings of their home, made by Carl.
+In 2018, the exhibition Carl Larsson and His Home: Art of the Swedish Lifestyle at Seiji Togo Memorial Sompo Japan Nipponkoa Museum of Art showed textiles created by Karin and paintings of their home created by Carl.

+In 2024, the National Gallery of Art in Washington acquired her oil portrait of Pierre Louis Alexandre, painted in 1879–1880.

 In popular culture

-Larsson was the inspiration for Katherine Ashenburg's 2018 novel Sofie & Cecilia which is a fictionalized retelling of her life.
+Katherine Ashenburg's 2018 novel Sofie & Cecilia is a fictionalised retelling of her life.